 Great Doctors Grow Here: How the Department of Medicine Supports Medical Education

-This is the time of the year when the University of Wisconsin–Madison Department of Medicine buzzes with the energy of visits from hundreds of candidates applying for our residency and fellowship programs.
+Autumn is the time of the year when the University of Wisconsin–Madison Department of Medicine buzzes with the energy of hundreds of candidates applying for our residency and fellowship programs.

-From September through January, the best and brightest applicants visit our offices in their finest professional attire for invited interviews with faculty.
+From September through January, the best and brightest applicants join us for invited interviews with faculty.
 Through those meetings, they learn about how continuing their medical education here can help them launch a successful career.

 Interview season is just one stage in a much larger journey of becoming a physician.
 The Department of Medicine is honored to be a part of each of those stages, and to be a place where so many people learn how to be great doctors.